voxpupuli/puppet-logstash/README.md

        defaultsfile => 'puppet:///path/to/defaultsfile'
      }

-When you want to use an other service manager like 'runit' or 'daemontools':
+If you want java to be installed by the module:

      class { 'logstash':
-       provider => 'custom',
-       status   => 'unmanaged'
+       java_install => true
      }

 ## Plugins